newsuk/times-components/packages/test-utils/README.md

 # Test Utils

-A suite of helper methods that assist with testing across all Times Components packages
+A suite of helper methods that assist with testing across the packages of Times Components

 ## How to use